Skip to main content

 • No cross-feature imports — features communicate through shared types, not direct imports

 This structure lets you give each agent a directory and say “you own this, don’t touch anything outside it.”
-See Contract Chains for how this enables reliable parallel execution.
+See Contract Chains for how this enables reliable parallel execution — where each wave’s concrete output gets injected into the next wave’s agent prompts, so parallel agents build against verified interfaces instead of inventing their own.

 The Compound Effect

 Robots-first conventions compound: every spec you restructure, every convention you make explicit, every directory boundary you enforce makes every future agent session more reliable.
-This is the system evolution mindset applied to engineering artifacts.
+This is the system evolution mindset applied to engineering artifacts — you’re not fixing one session, you’re fixing the system.